 What You Can Do with a Master’s in Epidemiology

-An MPH in epidemiology gives you the skills and knowledge for work in hospitals, government health agencies, pharmaceutical companies, academia, and insurance companies.
-Common areas of focus include infectious disease, mental health, Alzheimer’s disease, and more.
+An MPH in epidemiology gives you the skills, expertise, knowledge to work in hospitals, government health agencies, pharmaceutical companies, academia, and insurance companies.
+Epidemiology professionals focus on a wide range of health issues, including infectious and chronic diseases, environmental health, occupational health, and injury prevention.
+They also investigate the distribution and determinants of health and disease in populations, identify health disparities, and design and implement interventions to improve public health outcomes.
 Epidemiologists must have solid communication skills, be critical thinkers and detail-oriented, and be skilled in math and statistics.
-Since many positions require educating the public, teaching skills are also important.
+Since many positions require educating the public, teaching skills also are important.

 Potential careers for graduates with an MPH in epidemiology are profiled below to give a sense of the skills needed and this degree’s potential.